HOGENT-Web/csharp/chapters/06/slides/presentation.md

 ---
 ### Product Detail
 # IProductService - GetDetailAsync
-Let's add a new call to the `IProductService` interface to make sure to only retrieve 1 `Product.Detail` using it's unique identifier(`Id`).
+Let's add a new call to the `IProductService` interface to make sure to only retrieve 1 `Product.Detail` using its unique identifier(`Id`).

 ```
 public interface IProductService